 - They are suggestible – easily influenced by others or circumstances

-- considers relationships to be more intimate than they actually are
+- They consider relationships to be more intimate than they actually are

 The general PD criteria mentioned in the first post must also apply.
 “A person needs to have a collection of unusual behaviours and traits which affects a large portion of their everyday life.
 Those behaviours and traits must start before early adulthood.
 They need to cause negative consequences for the person, who should be upset by or annoyed at those behaviours.”